Achroma’s First Time Home Buyers’ Guide

 The third part of how much house you can afford is the mortgage product you select.
 Given a loan amount of $242,500 ($250,000 – $7,500) your monthly mortgage payment could vary from $1,158 on a 30 year fixed rate product at 4% to $1,704 on a 15 year fixed rate product at 3.25%.
 A good rule of thumb here is that your lowest payment will be on a 30 year mortgage but you’ll pay a higher interest rate.

-Now that you’ve determined how much house you can afford you can use this information to determine where you want to buy.
+Now that you’ve determined how much house you can afford you can use this information to determine where you want to buy your first home.
 Keep in mind that you can reverse these first two steps.
-You can determine where you want to buy first and then figure out how much house you can afford to narrow down the choices in the area you have selected.
+As a first time home buyer, you might determine where you want to buy first and then figure out how much house you can afford to narrow down the choices in the area you have selected.

 For argument’s sake, let’s say you know you want to live in the Denver Metro Area but you’re not sure about which neighborhood to choose.
 I would recommend visiting a site like Zillow or Redfin and using the search functions to narrow down your search by price at the very least.
 You can certainly filter by more than that though so it’ll just depend on what you want.

 Once you’ve found all the homes that meet your requirements you can use the map function to see which neighborhoods have a decent amount of homes for sale that meet your criteria.
 Once you have a couple of neighborhoods selected, start going to some open houses.
 This will accomplish two things: 1) you will get to look at some actual houses and start to get a sense of your likes and dislikes and 2) you will get to drive around the neighborhoods you’ve selected and better determine if you like them or not.
 Houses and neighborhoods could look great on paper but then when you see the real thing it’s not what you expected.
 This logic should also apply in reverse as well.